ibm-cloud-docs/vmwaresolutions/cr/cr_addingclusters.md

 #### Uplink speed
 {: #cr_addingclusters-uplink}

-The **Uplink speed** option is not available to edge services clusters.
+The **Uplink speed** option is not available to edge gateway clusters.
 {: note}

 {{site.data.content.uplink-speed-options-list}}